What Is Pile Foundation?

 - The topsoil has poor bearing capacity.

-- The subsoil water is high so that .pumping of water from the open trenches for the shallow foundations is difficult and uneconomical.
+- The subsoil water is high so .pumping of water from the open trenches for the shallow foundations is difficult and uneconomical.

 - There are large fluctuations in the subsoil water level.